Doncaster Market: Wool Market

-J. Butterfield also designed a woollen market, on the north-east side of the marketplace.
+John Butterfield also designed a woollen market, on the north-east side of the marketplace.
 It is a 9-by-7 bay hall, constructed of brick and iron, with stalls arranged in four arcades.
 It was completed in 1863, and renovated in the 20th-century with replacement doors and glazing.
 It was restored in 2019, to house both stalls selling goods, and food stalls.
 During renovations, a Mediaeval well was discovered under the floor, which is now visible under glass.